 Jonathan Nangle is a composer whose work explores many diverse fields ranging from notated acoustic and electro-acoustic composition, through live and spatially distributed electronics, to video, field recording, interactive sound installation and electronic improvisation.

-A graduate of Trinity College Dublin, having obtained a degree in Music and Philosophy (2003) and an M.Phil in Music and Media Technology (2005), he studied composition under Donnacha Dennehy and Rob Canning and Electro-Acoustic composition with Roger Doyle.
-Since 2008 he has continued to study privately with the internationally acclaimed composer Kevin Volans.
+A graduate of Trinity College Dublin, he studied composition under Donnacha Dennehy and Rob Canning and Electro-Acoustic composition with Roger Doyle.
+Since 2008 he has continued to study privately with composer Kevin Volans.

-Jonathan is a lecturer in Music Technology and Electro-Acoustic Composition at the Royal Irish Academy of Music and a member of the music faculty at Wesley College Secondary School.
+Jonathan is a lecturer in Music Technology and Electro-Acoustic Composition at the Royal Irish Academy of Music.